syntithenai/hermod/README.md

 ## Quickstart

 The suite provides a Dockerfile to build an image with all os and python dependancies.
 The resulting image is available on docker hub as syntithenai/hermod-python.

 By default, the image runs all the software required for the suite in a single container.

+This repository also provides a docker-compose.yml file to start the suite with services split into many containers.

 The image also provides a default set of RASA model files defining configuration, domain, intents, stories and actions for an agent that searches wikipedia.

-The repository also provides a docker-compose.yml file to start the suite with services split into many containers.

 ```
 # install docker
 curl -fsSL https://get.docker.com -o get-docker.sh | sh

-# clone this repository and cd into it
+# clone this repository
 git clone https://github.com/syntithenai/hermod.git

+# change directory into it so relative paths in docker-compose.yml to host mounts work correctly
 cd hermod

 # start services
 docker-compose up
+# OR (with pulseaudio on host)  to enable local audio
+# PULSE_HOST=`ip -4 route get 8.8.8.8 | awk {'print $7'} | tr -d '\n'` ; docker-compose up

 # open http://localhost
 ```

 Say "Hey Edison" or click the microphone button to enable speech and then ask a question.

+If local audio is enabled, you can use the hotword "Picovoice" to activate a local dialog session.

+**This will only work if you are running the server software on localhost.
+To serve hermod over a network, SSL must be enabled.**

 ## Compatibility